barakbbn/WpfMart/README.md

 </CheckBox>
 ```

-* Setting only `LowerInclusive` to `True` performs Gearter than or Equals to. setting to `False` performs Greater than.
+* Setting only `LowerInclusive` to `True` performs Greater than or Equals to. setting to `False` performs Greater than.
 * Setting only `UpperInclusive` to `True` performs Less than or Equals to. setting to `False` performs Less than.

 > The above is true only if binding to 1 limit. if binding to 2 limits (see very first example),